StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 - Choose your preferred **Payment method** – credit card or SEPA Direct Debit (a common payment method in the EU)

 That's it!
-After adding your payment details, your Skribble Business will continue to run automatically after your free trial ends.
+After adding your payment details, you'll switch to the paid plan and activate your Skribble Business right away.